-So now I been sticking to sulphate-free alternatives (look for ingredients like coconut-derived sodium lauroyl methyl isethionate) which still foam (although generally less so than sulphate shampoos), and clean hair thoroughly without stripping it.
+So now I have been sticking to sulphate-free alternatives (look for ingredients like coconut-derived sodium lauroyl methyl isethionate) which still foam (although generally less so than sulphate shampoos), and clean hair thoroughly without stripping it.

-Now after washing my hair still feels cleansed but has a softness and shine which it didn’t before.
+Now, after washing, my hair still feels cleansed but has a softness and shine which it didn’t before.
 I also find my colour tends to stick around a little more reliably too- where before my highlights would fade now I can get away with topping my colour up a little less often.

-And yes, while my bleach habit means my hair’s never going to be the glossy, perfect strands of my dreams, by not drying it out and breaking it so much I have genuinely noticed a real difference to its frizz and dryness levels.
+And yes, while my bleach habit means my hair’s never going to be the glossy, perfect strands of my dreams, by not drying it out and breaking it so much I have genuinely noticed a real difference in its frizz and dryness levels.

 If like me your hair always seems just a little dry, even after using masks and leave-in conditioner, consider switching up your shampoo to a sulphate-free version to restore softness, moisture levels and shine.